Res Ipsa Cases and Examples

-Res Ipsa Loquitur is a phrase has entered into the legal lexicon for cases under the doctrine of negligence.
+Res Ipsa Loquitur is a phrase that has entered into the legal lexicon for cases under the doctrine of negligence.
 Common negligence is a slightly different situation.
-In this piece we will discuss the history and the modern approach to this interesting, and not so often discussed subject.
+In this piece, we will discuss the history and the modern approach to this fascinating, and not so often discussed the subject.

 Res Ipsa Loquitur and Legal Implications

-Res ipsa loquitur is one of the most common and important to understand part of the American legal tradition.
+Res ipsa loquitur is one of the most common and essential to understanding part of the American legal tradition.
 The Latin term means “the thing that speaks for itself.”
 When dealing with this concept in personal injury law, this concept acts as an evidentiary rule which allows the plaintiff to organize circumstantial evidence into a claim of negligence on the defendant’s behalf.
-This claim would have to be rebutted by the defendant rather than the typical accusation of the defendant acting in a negligent manner intentionally.
+This claim would have to be rebutted by the defendant rather than the typical accusation of the defendant acting negligently and intentionally.

-In order to prove that the defendant acted in a negligent manner, there are many ways that the plaintiff could proceed.
+To prove that the defendant acted negligently, many methods exist for the plaintiff could proceed.
 In some cases, the issue is open-and-shut, with clear evidence emerging of intentional misconduct.
-In many other cases, the lines are not as clear, and a series of circumstantial factors must be considered to show negligent behavior.
-In such a case, the concept of res ipsa allows the judge or jury to understand that the actions taken by the defendant can be reasonably understood to have caused the incident by their action or inaction.
+In many other cases, the lines are not as clear.
+And a series of environmental factors must be considered to show negligent behavior.
+In such a case, the concept of res ipsa allows the judge or jury to understand that the actions taken by the defendant can be reasonably assumed to have caused the incident by their action or inaction.